Information for Majors

 Please refer to the sections below for additional information.

-PSY 485: Independent Study in Psychology
+PSY 485: Independent Study in Psychology: Course Description

 Individual research project (e.g., research/lab, library, or community-based), under the direction of a member of the Psychology faculty.
 APA style written report is required for each semester of work. (maximum 6 credits; only 3 credits may be applied to requirements of the major).